 Less obvious, but still important, are any secondary computer systems such as a home media server or network attached storage device used for local backup.
 In our case we have a media server/backup server in the basement.

 In addition to the primary computers and auxiliary computers are there other electronic devices that you want to protect from power outages and keep online?
 In our case in addition to the aforementioned computers we also have a cable modem, router, and Wi-Fi node that we would like to protect from power loss.
 There isn’t a “graceful shutdown” equivalent for the cable modem, for example, but our particular cable modem is finicky and requires a manual reset after a power outage.
-Attaching it to a nearby UPS unit would add very little overhead to our UPS needs but would make sure those little micro power outages that occur during high winds and summer storms won’t send up scurrying to the data closet to reset the darn thing.
+Attaching it to a nearby UPS unit would add very little overhead to our UPS needs but would make sure those little micro power outages that occur during high winds and summer storms won’t send you scurrying to the data closet to reset the darn thing.

 How Big of a UPS Unit Do I Need?